Garvardinho/Course-work/README.md

 # Course work
-The task of this project is formatting the C-programm text from 'unreadable' to correct style code.
+The task of this project is formatting the C-program text from 'unreadable' to correct style code.